-Improved community use facilities, separate from the sports facilities will include the:
+Improved community use facilities, separate from the sports facilities will include:

-Creation of a new footpath circuit, which helps connect the currently disjointed areas of the park, and allows for improved informal recreation such as walking, jogging and cycling.
+The creation of a new footpath circuit, which helps connect the currently disjointed areas of the park, and allows for improved informal recreation such as walking, jogging and cycling.
 The circuit pathway will also help ensure the park has equitable access to the majority of areas and facilities.

-Creation of a public plaza.
+The creation of a public plaza.
 This space, which is proposed to be located in the area to the north of the expanded indoor recreation centre, will provide an important outdoor community space for the residents of Epping.
 The space will accommodate improved tree planting for shade, seating, informal play activities such as areas for boules, table tennis, outdoor chess, basketball, performances or quiet contemplation.
 This space will also be closely linked to children's play areas.

-Provision of improved play facilities to the south-western corner of the park, and creation of new play facilities in the area of the park adjacent to Grant Close.
-These facilities will incorporate contemporary play equipment, which caters for a range of user age groups engaged in active and challenging play.
+Provision of new play areas in the southern end of the park will incorporate contemporary play equipment, which caters for a range of user age groups engaged in active and challenging play.

 Removal of the under-used tennis courts from the eastern side of the park, to incorporate a storm-water detention/ nature area.
 This area will be designed to increase the park's capacity to detain and treat storm-water run-off, help mitigate down stream flood issues, and also provide a naturalistic area of the park for informal recreation such as picnics.
+Council shall consider the development of a leash free dog park in this area.

-Improved ancillary items such as lighting, seating, shade areas, and BBQ's.
+Improved ancillary items such as lighting, seating, shade areas, and BBQ's will also be considered.